Buffalo Memorial Auditorium

 Buffalo Memorial Auditorium, colloquially known as The Aud, was a multipurpose indoor arena in downtown Buffalo, New York.
-Opened on October 14, 1940, it was home to the Canisius Golden Griffins (NCAA), the Buffalo Bisons (AHL), the Buffalo Bisons (NBL), the Buffalo Braves (NBA), the Buffalo Sabres (NHL), the Toronto-Buffalo Royals (WTT), the Buffalo Stallions (MSL), the Buffalo Bandits (MILL), the Buffalo Blizzard (NPSL) and the Buffalo Stampede (RHI).
+Opened on October 14, 1940, it was home to the Canisius Golden Griffins (NCAA), the Buffalo Bisons (AHL), the Buffalo Bisons (NBL), the Buffalo Braves (NBA), the Buffalo Sabres (NHL), the Toronto-Buffalo Royals (WTT), the Buffalo Stallions (MISL), the Buffalo Bandits (MILL), the Buffalo Blizzard (NPSL) and the Buffalo Stampede (RHI).
 It also hosted events such as college basketball, concerts, professional wrestling and boxing.
 The venue was closed in 1996 after the construction of the venue now known as KeyBank Center, and remained vacant until being demolished in 2009.

 History

 Planning and construction

 The Buffalo Memorial Auditorium was a public works project designed by Green & James to replace the aging Broadway Auditorium and Fort Erie's recently collapsed Peace Bridge Arena.
-In June 1938, city officials sent a loan and grant application to the Works Progress Administration for funds to build the structure.
-The approval of the $1.2 million grant was announced in Washington, D.C. on October 7, 1938.
+In June 1938, city officials sent a loan and grant application to the Public Works Administration for funds to build the structure.
+The approval of the $1.2 million grant was announced in Washington, D.C., on October 7, 1938.
 Construction at the junction of the Erie Canal and Main-Hamburg Canal began on November 30, 1939.

 The Auditorium's construction brought a great deal of activity to downtown Buffalo.
 On December 31, 1939, Buffalo Evening News reporter Nat Gorham wrote:

 Opening and reception

 Built for $2.7 million, Memorial Auditorium's grand opening celebration took place on October 14, 1940.
 The dedication event was a luncheon attended by 3,000 people, including the mayors of more than 60 local communities.
 The building was dedicated as a war memorial to those who had perished in World War I. The arena originally seated 12,280 for ice hockey, with an additional 2,000-3,000 seats in the floor area for basketball and other events.
-Memorial Auditorium's first event—a rally for Republican Presidential candidate Wendell Willkie—took place on October 14, 1940.
+Memorial Auditorium's first event—a rally for Republican presidential candidate Wendell Willkie—took place on October 14, 1940.
 In its first seven months, events such as auto shows, roller skating, circuses and dog shows drew nearly one million spectators.
 All told, the Auditorium's first year attendance was 1.3 million.